termigator1359/Calamity-Boss-Guide/postml/SCal.md

     * **Mage**:

-       * Voltaic Climax will be your main damage weapon.
+       * Subsuming Vortex will be your main damage weapon.
 Used for pretty much almost everything in the fight.

-       * Yharim's crystal has enough dps to be viable but is generally harder to use than Voltaic Climax.
+       * Yharim's Crystal has enough dps to be viable but is generally harder to use than Subsuming Vortex, the same can be said for Vivid Clarity.